gezero/sheriff/README.md

 What can be done
 ----------------
-So far we are creating P2SH addresses and refreshing balance as new transactions came in.
+So far we are creating P2SH addresses and refreshing balance as new transactions come in.
 We can also create new not signed transaction to spend the money.
 We can also cosign transaction that already has one signature.
 The cosigning is not very secure yet, basically we sign what we get.
+If we can sign it we sign it.

 TODO list
 ---------
 * broadcast cosigned transaction
 * Updating of the transactions data in db
-* Use other than in memory DB fro storing data (the data is now lost in between restarts)
+* Use other than in memory DB for storing data (the data is now lost in between restarts)
 * Test the application on Real Bitcoin Network (Currnently we run against testnet)
+* Adding policy options for cosigning that prohibits application to sign the transaction  (for some time, until user clicks on emal link ...)

 Building
 ========
 You need BitcoinJ, get the newest version from the [BitcoinJ github sources](https://github.com/bitcoinj/bitcoinj).
 Install them in local repo.
+I usually work with the master branch - currently they are building 0.12-SNAPSHOT.
-Than run `gradlew build`.
+Then run `gradlew build`.
 This should build the project and letyou  to run it.

 Running the project
 ===================